moriojac/WorshipProject/README.md

         <b>Data Collection</b>
         <br><br>
         <p style="text-align: center; min-height: 150px;">
-          For this project, data was collected from two primary sources: an NBA injury catalog and an NBA stats catalog, which can be found below.
+          For this project, I received a 41-page Word document detailing 52 worship services in 2024, including the songs performed, vocalists, and instrumentalists for each service.
+          <br> <br> The document can be found in the repository as <br><br> "FCCWorshipData2024.docx"
         </p>
       </div>
     </td>